 - A minimum of 186 credit hours, including the General Education Program. - A minimum of 2.00 cumulative grade point average for all courses taken at Shawnee State University. - Completion of at least 45 credit hours of upper-division level (300-400 courses), no more than 10 hours of which may be transferred in from another accredited university or college. - A minimum of 45 credit hours completed at Shawnee State.
-The University's general policies regarding the transferability of courses from other colleges and universities will apply equally to this major. - A minimum of 60 credit hours in the individualized/specialized area of study and cognate areas, as approved by a three-member faculty committee. - Completion of the specific program of study initially approved by the student's faculty advisory committee upon admission to the major.
-Any subsequent alterations in the program, including course substitutions, must receive the approval of the student's advisory committee. - Petition for graduation in accordance with the rule prescribed by the University.
+The University's general policies regarding the transferability of courses from other colleges and universities will apply equally to this major. - A minimum of 60 credit hours in the individualized/specialized area of study and cognate areas, as approved by a three-faculty committee. - Completion of the specific program of study initially approved by the student's faculty advisory committee upon admission to the major.
+Any subsequent alterations in the program, including course substitutions, must receive the approval of the student's advisory committee. - The completion of at least 45 credit hours after approval of student's program. - Petition for graduation in accordance with the rule prescribed by the University.

-Associate of Individualized Studies Degree
+Associate of Individualized Studies Degree (A.I.S.)